 Pride is the worst of all sins.
 It is also the original sin.
-Pride is not self-esteem although we need self-esteem and should have it.
+Pride is not self-esteem, although we need self-esteem and should have it.
 Pride is arrogance or having an exaggerated opinion of oneself.
 Pride carries with it a must-be-seen attitude.
-There was a turtle who wanted to spend the winter in Florida, but he knew he could never walk that far.
-The turtle convinced a couple of geese to help him, each taking one end of a piece of rope, while he clamped his vise-like jaws in the center.
+A turtle wanted to spend the winter in Florida, but he knew he could never walk that far.
+So the turtle convinced a couple of geese to help him, each taking one end of a piece of rope, while he clamped his vise-like jaws in the center.
 The flight went fine until someone on the ground looked up in admiration and asked, "Who in the world thought of that?"
 Unable to resist the chance to take credit, the turtle opened his mouth to shout, "I ahhhhhh............."

 If this post in any way, has blessed you,

 please share this website and its articles with others: